tjlaud/technical-test/README.md

 ### Requirements
  - Please fork this repository and submit your attempt in the form of a public repository.
  - At VetCT we build our front end interfaces in React and Typescript, you may use a tech stack of your preference.
- - Please follow a strict time limit of 2 hours; we do not expect a completed interface!
+ - Please follow a strict time limit of **no more than 2 hours**; we do not expect a completed interface / product!
 No matter how much progress you make, we will discuss your interface in person.